Are you interested in selling Medicare Advantage plans successfully?

 How To Get Certified To Sell Medicare Advantage Plans?

 You have to do more than getting your insurance license, right?

 LM: First of all, you need a life and health license, so that’s step number one.

 Once you’re licensed there are some certifications that need to be done.
 In the final expense world, you get a contract with a carrier and you’re good to start selling that product.

-In the Medicare world you’re going to get a contract with a carrier, but once you’re contracted with that carrier every year that you are selling Medicare Advantage you’re going to have to take a certification test.
-It’s called AHIP.
+Selling Medicare Advantage plans, you get a contract with a carrier, but once you’re contracted with that carrier every year that you are in Medicare Advantage sales, you’re going to have to take a certification test called AHIP.

 Carrier Selection Strategy